lgatto/TeachingMaterial/quant/README.md

 - `fData` to access the feature metadata `data.frame`
 - `pData` to access the sample metadata `data.frame`
-- the names of the features (which can be spectra, peptides, proteins or protein groups) can be accessed with `feaureNames`
+- the names of the features (which can be spectra, peptides, proteins or protein groups) can be accessed with `featureNames`
 - The feature variable names (i.e. `fData`'s' column names) can be accessed with `fvarLabels`